christianjianelli/yaai_cloud/README.md

   - [OpenAI Guide](docs/openai/README.md): Learn how to use ABAP AI with OpenAI models.
   - [Google Gemini Guide](docs/google/README.md): Learn how to use ABAP AI with Google Gemini models.
-  - [Anthropic](docs/anthropic/README.md): Learn how to use ABAP AI with Google Gemini models.
+  - [Anthropic](docs/anthropic/README.md): Learn how to use ABAP AI with Anthropic models.
   - [Mistral](docs/openai_compatible/mistral.md): Learn how to use ABAP AI with Mistral models.